boscoh/pdbremix/readme.md

 - `pdbfetch` fetches PDB files from the RCSB website
 - `pdbheader` displays summary of PDB files
 - `pdbseq` displays sequences in a PDB file

+- `pdbcheck` checks for structural defects in a PDB file
+- `pdbstrip` to clean up a PDB file
 - `pdbchain` extracts chains from a PDB file
-- `pdbcheck` checks for common defects in a PDB file

 The following tools implement standard structural biology algorithms using pure Python: